Skip to main content

 Minor not Required; Secondary Admission Required

-Health professionals whose disciplines have an entry-level education preparation at the associate or Associate of Applied Science degree level constitute an important population of health care workers today.
-These professions include medical assisting, occupational therapy assistant, surgical technology, dental hygiene, and dozens more.
-The health professional degree completion emphasis is designed to complement associate degree professionals' education with a path to earn a Bachelor of Science in allied health sciences (AHS), using both students' professional education and the essential components of upper division baccalaureate education to maximum effectiveness and efficiency.
+Health professionals whose disciplines have an entry-level education preparation at the Associate or Associate of Applied Science degree level constitute an important population of health care workers today.
+These professions include medical assisting, occupational therapy assistant, surgical technology, dental hygiene, paramedic, and dozens more.
+The health professional degree completion emphasis (AHS-HPD) is an emphasis within the Allied Health Sciences (AHS) major and designed to complement associate degree professionals' education with a path to earn a Bachelor of Science in (AHS), using both students' professional education and the essential components of upper division baccalaureate education to maximum effectiveness and efficiency.
 Not only is there career enhancement for the health care professional with a Bachelor of Science, but also earning a baccalaureate provides the prerequisite knowledge for the expansion of skills to graduate programs.
+The AHS health professional degree completion emphasis has two emphasis tracks: Track 1 (Clinical) and Track 2 (Non-Clinical).

-Eligibility Criteria: A transfer student wishing to enter the AHS health professional degree completion emphasis must meet three criteria for admissions consideration to the emphasis:
+Eligibility Criteria-Track 1 (Clinical): A transfer student wishing to enter the AHS health professional degree completion emphasis must meet three criteria for admission consideration to the emphasis:

 • Possess an earned Associate of Science or Associate of Applied Science from a school accredited by the Higher Learning Commission.

-• The Associate of Science or Associate of Applied Science must be in a health profession program requiring external accreditation by the professional body regulating that particular profession.
+• The Associate of Science or Associate of Applied Science must be in a health profession program requiring external accreditation by the professional body regulating of that profession.

 • The health profession offers national voluntary credentialing or requires state licensing and the student either possesses or is eligible for earning that credential or license.

-All students in the AHS health professional degree completion emphasis are required to complete the following core courses:
+All students in the Track 1 (Clinical) and Track 2 (Non-clinical) AHS health professional degree completion emphasis are required to complete the following core courses:

 A minor is not required in the AHS health professional degree completion emphasis.

-Students in the AHS health professional degree completion emphasis must also complete all general education foundation categories, with the upper division general education Issues requirements being taken at GVSU.
+Students in the AHS health professional degree completion emphasis must also complete all General Education Foundations, Global Perspectives, and U.S. Diversity categories, with the upper division General Education Issues requirements being taken at GVSU.

-The AHS bachelor's degree requires that 40 of the 120 credits are taken at a senior institution with 30 credits being taken at GVSU.
+The AHS bachelor's degree requires that 40 of the 120 credits are taken at a senior institution with the last 30 credits being taken at GVSU.
 During the GVSU application process students will submit official transcripts from all colleges and universities attended.
-Upon acceptance to GVSU, the admissions offer will provide a formal evaluation of credits for transfer.
+Upon acceptance to GVSU, the admissions office will provide a formal evaluation of credits for transfer.
 The student may then submit the AHS-HPD application.
-Upon acceptance to the AHS-HPD emphasis, the academic advisor and student will use evaluation of credits for transfer to build an academic plan outlining courses required for completion of the allied health sciences emphasis and general education components of the degree.
-The remaining credits applied toward the Bachelor of Science degree in allied health sciences (up to 80 total) will come from the professional coursework successfully completed in the respective associate or Associate of Applied Science health profession.
-Since each student's transcript will be different, depending on the school attended and the health profession pursued, the planning of what courses are required to earn the baccalaureate degree will be individually determined.
+Upon acceptance to the AHS major with either the Track 1 or Track 2 AHS-HPD emphasis declaration, the academic advisor and student will use a formal evaluation of transfer credits to build an academic plan outlining courses required for completion of the AHS-HPD program and general education components of the degree.
+The remaining credits applied toward the Bachelor of Science degree in allied health sciences (up to 80 total) will come from the professional coursework successfully completed in the respective Associate of Science or Associate of Applied Science health profession.
+Since each student's transcript will be different, depending on the school attended and the health profession pursued, the planning of what courses are required to earn the baccalaureate degree will be individually determined with a CHP advisor.

 Suggested Order of Coursework